jingtaoCoding/jingtaoCoding/README.md

 ### Hi there 👋

 - 🔭 I’m currently leading a team building ads products, and enjoying coding in Elixir.
-Besides Elixir/Phoenix, I have been coding in Ruby on Rails, and C++, and React/Redux JS as well.
+Besides Elixir/Phoenix, I have also been coding in Ruby on Rails, C++, JavaScript (React/Redux/TypeScript), and other script languages, such as Python, Perl, Matable, R, etc.
 - ⚡ Fun fact: I love dogs and enjoy biking and crabbing.

 <!--